k-int/kint-arches-documentation/creating_a_project.md

-# Create a new project
+# Installing Arches and creating a new project

 ## Steps
 1. Create a new user to install arches under